genepattern/tfsites.AffinityScan-/docs/v1/index.md

 ## Introduction

-Using PBM data, `AffinityScan` obtains the median fluorescence intensity (MFI) of every possible k-mer that exists in a given sequence and reports it on a line graph.
+Using PBM data, `AffinityScan` obtains the median fluorescence intensity (MFI) of every possible k-mer that exists in a given sequence and reports it as a bar graph.
 This analysis shows the binding preferences for a transcription factor across the sequence.

 ## Methodology

 The raw PBM dataset for a transcription factor is downloaded from [uniPROBE](http://the_brain.bwh.harvard.edu/uniprobe/).
 We iterate across every k-mer in the given sequence and obtain its MFI from the PBM dataset.
-The MFI for each k-mer is plotted on a graph at the first nucleotide of the k-mer.
+The MFI for each k-mer is plotted as a bar on the graph, at the first nucleotide of the k-mer.
+The intensity of each bar's color is proportional to the value of the MFI compared to the median of all MFI values.
+The larger the MFI is from the median, the darker the color of the bar.
+Any bar that represents an MFI lower than the median is capped at a bottom threshold.

 ## Parameters